 – reading the same row multiple times

-- legitimate rows are omitted, although they are present all the time there
+– legitimate rows are omitted, although they are present in the table all the time

 That are serious, statement-level inconsistencies.
 E.g. single simple SELECT can read the same row twice and bring you duplicates in the result or it will skip some rows.
 The worst thing is that you will often not notice at all that data is inconsistent.